 You may have heard this story before, but we couldn’t resist ourselves to include this story in our list of top employee experience examples because Campbell’s Soup is one of the few companies that are killing it with their employee experience strategies.

-Campbell’s Soup is quite famous for its undivided attention on training programs.
+Campbell’s Soup is quite famous for its undivided attention to training programs.
 The company had lost its market value and hit rock bottom in 2000.
 Soon, they realized the value of employee experience and the importance of an organization where they can work productively.
-After prioritizing employee experience, Campbell’s Soup increased their stock by 30%.
+After prioritizing employee experience, Campbell’s Soup increased its stock by 30%.

 Arby’s is well known for providing a great employee experience.
 When Arby’s was going through a struggling time, their CEO shifted his focus on employee engagement.
 He tried to understand his employees’ expectations and needs to improve the employee experience for them.

 Arby’s launched a Brand Champ Program program to teach their employees to engage more with the customers.
 After launching this program, Arby’s communicated to over 70,000 employees to help them understand the company’s goals.
 On top of that, Arby’s launched a program to help employees achieve their dreams by providing educational and career development support.